awesomephant/blog/posts/2020-03-03-zoom-zoom-zoom.md

 publication: Content Free
 ---

-{% fig "/assets/zoomzoom.jpg" "" "Illustration showing a greyscale, blurred screenshot of a Zoom conversation" ""%}
+{% fig "/assets/zoomzoom.jpg" "" "Illustration showing a greyscale, blurred screenshot of a Zoom conversation" "" "big"%}

 I recently wrote about the privatisation of university buildings{% fn "[maxkoehler.com/2020/junk-city](http://maxkoehler.com/2020/junk-city)" %} and how that’s a Bad Thing™.